Customer Grievance Redressal Policy

 Redressal Channels outside the Bank: Banking Ombudsman

-• The Bank shall ensure that all final written responses to customers on complaints extended beyond 30 days contain the mandatory clause to make customers aware of their rights to approach the Banking Ombudsman
+• The Bank shall ensure that all final written responses to customers on complaints extended beyond 30 days contain the mandatory clause to make customers aware of their rights to approach the BO.

-• The contact details and the procedure for approaching the Banking Ombudsmen are provided at all the branches as well as here: https://cms.rbi.org.in/
+• The contact details and the procedure for approaching the BO are provided at all the branches as well as here: https://cms.rbi.org.in/

 Toll-free number – 14448